idia640/idia640.github.io/index.md

 Choy, E.K.
 (1017).
 Let the Story do the Work.
 Amacom.

+Enfield, N.J.
+(2017).
+How we talk: the inner workings of conversation.
+Basic Books.

 Fogg, BJ.
 (2002).
 Persuasive Technology: Using Computers to Change What We Think and Do.
 Morgan Kaufmann.

-Gliner, J. A., Morgan, G. A., & Leech, N. L. (2011).
-Research Methods in Applied Settings: An Integrated Approach to Design and Analysis.
-Routledge.

 Olson, R. (2015).
 Houston, we have a narrative: Why science needs story.
 University of Chicago Press.